Is Drinking in Public Illegal in California?Open Container Laws in 2024

 What is the Penalty for Drinking in Public in California?

-Under California law BPC 25620, public Intoxication is a misdemeanor punishable by up to 6 months in county jail, a fine of up to $1,000, or a fine and imprisonment.
+Under California law, BPC 25620, a public intoxication charge is a misdemeanor.
+It is punishable by up to 6 months in county jail, a fine of up to $1,000, or both.

 Does Public Intoxication Stay on Your Record?